lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 * Resumption PSKs MUST NOT be used for purposes other than EDHOC session resumption.
 * Resumption PSKs MUST be securely stored with the same level of protection as the session keys.
 * Parties SHOULD prevent excessive reuse of the same resumption PSK.

+# EDHOC-PSK and Extensible Authentication Protocol (EAP)

+EDHOC with PSK authentication has several important use cases within the Extensible Authentication Protocol (EAP).

+One key use case is as a resumption method for all other EDHOC-based methods used with EAP-EDHOC {{I-D.ietf-emu-eap-edhoc}}, similar to the resumption mechanism in EAP-TLS 1.3 {{RFC9190}}.
+Resumption reduces the number of round trips and allows the EAP-EDHOC server to avoid database lookups that might be required during an initial handshake.
+If the server accepts resumption, the resumed session is considered authenticated and securely bound to the prior authentication or resumption.

+The use of resumption is optional for the peer, but it is RECOMMENDED whenever a valid rPSK is available.
+On the server side, resumption acceptance is also optional, but it is RECOMMENDED if the rPSK remains valid.
+The server may, however, require a initial handshake by refusing resumption.
+It is further RECOMMENDED to use Network Access Identifiers (NAIs) with the same realm in the identity response during both the full handshake and resumption.
+For example, the NAI @realm can safely be reused since it does not expose information that links a user’s resumption attempt with the original full handshake.

+EAP-EDHOC-PSK also provides a significant improvement over EAP-PSK {{RFC4764}}, which lacks support for ephemeral key exchange, now considered essential for meeting current security requirements.
+Without perfect forward secrecy, compromise of the PSK enables a passive attacker to decrypt both past and future sessions.
+In addition, EAP-EDHOC-PSK addresses another limitation of EAP-PSK: if a server holds multiple PSKs, it must try each candidate until the encrypted PSK identity decrypts successfully.

 # EDHOC-PSK and OSCORE